 I am becoming convinced that Snapchat should become a library social media staple.
 Being a “cusper” (on the tail end of the millennial generation) I might not be as in-tune with what’s fresh in social as my younger counterparts, but the numbers don’t lie.
 Smith, from DMR, reports that Snapchat not only touts 100 million daily active users, but a demographic that comprises of 77% college students.
 In addition, Smith states that 71% are 34 years old or younger and 45% are between the ages of 18 and 24 years old.
 Since so many users are the age of traditional college students, I think this makes Snapchat worth the time/money investment for libraries.

 Among the throng of brands proliferating Snapchat, I have not noticed a large number of academic libraries using the platform.
 Moreover I was also unable to find a substantive quantity of higher education institutions in general using Snapchat.
 However, I did come across a few gems in the postsecondary realm that really understood how to leverage this social tool.
-Listed below are the aforementioned institutions.
+Listed below are the aforementioned institutions (I also wrote a post featuring some standout libraries using Snapchat).
 I suggest that libraries follow them and monitor how they engage students online for inspiration, before delving into their own snapping endeavors.
 With features like Snapchat Stories, Live, and Discover, Snapchat is becoming more conducive for student engagement.

 Before I list the exemplar universities, I wanted to share two content themes that arose during my Snapchat perusal, Campus Life and Media Reuse/Sharing.
 Campus Life involves promoting events on campus, taking users on “video tours” of departments or popular restaurants, and generally just communicating what it’s like to go to that university.
 Media Reuse/Sharing consists of universities sharing student photos/videos on Snapchat or other social media venues such as Facebook or Twitter.
 Users on social media generally love it when an institution will share their content and it allows the university to use it as organic promotional content.
 Ok…without further ado, here’s my list!